kehvinbehvin/pm/README.md

     - source zshrc

 ## History
+- Blobs
   - Blobs will not have a remove feature so it can always be referenced

-- Tries will be snapshot on each operation (add/remove)
+- Tries delta will be snapshot on each operation (add/remove)
+- Upon checking out snapshot in history, trie can be built forward or backwards Trie Delta
   - Delta structure for tries will store the change in trie using operations as bytes and the filename as the path

-- Upon checking out snapshot in history, trie can be built forward or backwards
+- Dag delta will be snapshot on every operation
+- Dag Delta
+  - if the change is an edge, the delta would be the ID of parent vertex and the ID of the child vertex + the operation in bytes
+  - if the change is a vertex, the delta would be the binary of the vertex + the operation in bytes

 ## Building